 Jennifer is a Program Manager for Google’s SRE team in Dublin, Ireland who co-edited the SREBook.
 A great Twitter feed for students looking for SRE-related opportunities as Jennifer frequently posts about student opportunities with Google and elsewhere.

 An SRE and founder of Circonus, Sparkpost, Omniti, and Fontdeck, Theo is an active speaker at conferences and an active tweeter.
 His feed mixes tech, politics and work culture that goes out to over 5,000 followers.
 Prepare for lots of humor.

 Charity Majors | @mipsytipsy

 Charity is CTO at Honeycomb.io and formerly of Parse, Facebook, and Linden Lab.
 She co-wrote Database Reliability Engineering.
 Charity tweets to an audience of 43,000+ followers about tech-related and service management topics, in particular, “building humane, high performing teams and aligning the incentives of engineers and users.”

 Amy Tobey | @MissAmyTobey

-Amy is the Cloud SRE Tech Lead at Elastic and her account often calls out the difference between site reliability engineering at the huge tech players vs. SMEs and SMBs.
+Amy is the Staff SRE at Blameless and her account often calls out the difference between site reliability engineering at the huge tech players vs. SMEs and SMBs.
 She’s a user advocate and an active blogger with a strong presence on GitHub.

 Chad Todd | @ctoddkicker1